 - Individual subjects on a part-time basis from the courses that the universities have been approved to offer full time (cf. Section 5 subsection 2 of the Universities Act).

 SVU may be granted only for higher education courses that are full-time and have a duration of at least one week.
 Full time is defined as having a minimum of 1.154 ECTS points per week.

 Applicants must also meet the following requirement in order to qualify for SVU for a higher education course:

 - The applicant must not have a completed any higher education.

 - Exceptions are, if you have not used your higher education for the last five years, or if you have a non-Danish higher education that you are unable to use in Denmark.
 If the latter is the case, you must apply for dispensation by describing the precise education, and where you took it, in a letter.
 The letter must accompany your SVU application, along with a photocopy of your original diploma or degree.

 The SVU economic support may be given for up to 40 weeks (of 37 hours).
 The minimum SVU grant is one full week of 37 hours.
 Participation in education that does not add up to a loss of at least 37 working hours will therefore not be eligible for support.

-Danish Agency for Institutions and Educational Grants is part of the Ministry of Higher Education and Science.
+Danish Agency for Higher Education and Science is part of the Ministry of Higher Education and Science.
 The Agency bears the overall responsibility for the administration of SVU.
 The Agency runs the SVU scheme in cooperation with a series of SVU administrators, including Adult Education Centers (Voksenuddannelses Centre - VUC’er) and other educational institutions.
 The educational institutions also fulfill certain administrative functions.